farao-community/farao-community.github.io/pages/docs/input-data/crac-import.md

 > - keep track of the branch which has been inverted because the initial format was not consistent with the iidm network (the Network is needed for that operation, that is an example of the reason why it is required by the CracCreator)
 > - keep some information of the initial format which are not imported in the FARAO CRAC.
 >
-> In the CORE CC process, this CracCreationContext is re-used when results are exported at the end of the RAO, in order to rollback the modifications which has been made during the creation, and export at the end of the process a CNE file which is consistent with the initial CRAC file.
+> In the CORE CC process, this CracCreationContext is re-used when results are exported at the end of the RAO, in order to roll-back the modifications which has been made during the creation, and export at the end of the process a CNE file which is consistent with the initial CRAC file.

 The formats handled by the CracCreator are:
 - [FbConstraint document](fbconstraint), also known as Merged-CB, CBCORA or F301 ([farao-crac-creator-fb-constraint](https://github.com/farao-community/farao-core/tree/master/data/crac-creation/crac-creator-fb-constraint))